justinethier/cyclone/docs/Writing-the-Cyclone-Scheme-Compiler-Revision-1.md

         ((app? exp)       (reduce union (map search exp) '())) (else             (error "unknown expression: " exp))))

-TODO: mention nanopass, which seems to be a better approach but is R6RS so not really an option for this project :(
+The [Nanopass Framework](https://github.com/nanopass/nanopass-framework-scheme) was created to make it easier to write this type of code.
+Unfortunately Nanopass is written in R<sup>6</sup>RS and could not be used for this project.

 ### Macro Expansion